WeebNetsu/date-me/README.md

 # Date Me

+## Nim version?

+This was the original version of the website, coded in Nim, but has been converted to Go

 ## Minimal?

 Yes!
 This project is just me trying to create a website using Nim, all design is done by basic HTML and Bootstrap, everything else is coded in Nim!
 The idea is so I don't have to do any frontend, and focus on the fun part of the project :)